justinww04/home-security-app/README.md

 #TODO

--add a homepage
+-add a homepage --not complete
--add admin controls
+-add admin controls --not complete
--add profile management
+-add profile management --not complete